 Belgium officially the Kingdom of Belgium shares borders with France (620 km), Germany (167 km), Luxembourg (148 km) and the Netherlands (450 km).
-Belgium a founding member of the European Union and hosts the EU’s headquarters as well as those of several other major international organisations such as NATO.
-Belgium covers an area of 30,528 square kilometres and it has a population of about 11 million people.
+The founding member of the European Union and hosts the EU’s headquarters as well as those of several other major international organisations such as NATO.
+Covers an area of 30,528 square kilometres and it has a population of about 11 million people.

 In Europe, Belgium is one of the cheaper countries for buying real estate.
 Countries such as France, Great Britain, the Netherlands, Spain and Ireland are all more expensive.
-Even when comparing the different capitals, Belgium scores well.
+Even when comparing the different capitals.
 Only Berlin is cheaper than Brussels.

 Healthcare in Belgium is financed through both social security contributions and taxation.
 Health insurance is compulsory.
 Health care is delivered by a mostly private system of independent medical practitioners and hospitals.
-In Belgium you do not automatically get a social security card when you start working.
+You do not automatically get a social security card when you start working.
 You must first register with a Mutuelle (French) /Ziekenfonds (Dutch) .

 Central Moves Ltd have compiled a list a expat websites that can be of help and give some insight to existing people Moving or currently living in Belgium